Posted November 06th 2019

-As well as a day of activities and workshops we launched a new animation about Attention Deficit Hyperactivity Disorder (ADHD).
+As well as a day of activities and workshops we supported the launch of a new animation about Attention Deficit Hyperactivity Disorder (ADHD).

 There was an opportunity for parents and carers to hear some of our latest research around ADHD and for younger attendees to take part in several Brain Games activities and a Mad Science workshop.